-Introduction to Information Security
+Introduction to Information Security 1.0 hour lecture

 This course provides students and professionals with the necessary managerial, technical, and legal background to support investment decisions in security technology.
 The course covers security from the perspective of hackers (i.e., technology issues and defenses) and lawyers (i.e., legal issues and defenses).
 The content is designed to help users quickly become current on what has become a fundamental business issue.